Unique Coupons Campaign

 Step 4: Metadata (optional)

-You can attach optional custom attributes to your vouchers and campaign by using metadata.
+You can attach optional custom attributes to your vouchers and campaign using metadata.

-Check if the campaign is set up properly and make adjustments if need be.
+Check if the campaign is set up correctly and make adjustments if needed.
 When the campaign is ready, choose Save.
 Voucherify will start to generate promo codes instantly.
 You'll be directed to the campaign dashboard automatically.